The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Introduction

 \section{Introduction}

 The $b$-family of Camassa-Holm ($b$-CH) equations

 where $u=u(t,x)\in\R$ is the velocity variable and $b$ is a real parameter, was introduced in \cite{DHH2002,DGH2001} by using transformations of the integrable hierarchy of KdV equations.
 The $b$-CH equation includes two special cases: $b=2$ called Camassa-Holm (CH) equation and $b=3$ called Degasperis-Procesi (DP) equation.
-They are unidirectional models that arise from the asymptotic approximation of the incompressible Euler equations in the case of shallow water~\cite{Iva2007}.
-Both of them are completely integrable with bi-Hamiltonian structure, i.e., one possesses an infinite number of conservation laws and can be expressed in Hamiltonian form in two different ways.
+They are unidirectional models that arise from the asymptotic approximation of the incompressible Euler equations in the case of shallow water~\cite{Iva2007}, and both of them are completely integrable with bi-Hamiltonian structures.
 The existence and orbital stability of the smooth solitary waves and peakons for these two models have been well developed, and we refer the readers to some relevant literature, e.g.,\cite{CM2001,CS2000,CS2002} for the CH equation and \cite{Lin,LLW2020,LLW2023} for the DP equation.
 Due to the complete integrability and special Hamiltonian structures of the cases $b=2,3$, these results cannot be extended to the cases of other values of $b$.
 In \cite{LP2022}, the authors study the orbital stability of smooth solitary waves to \cref{e:bCH} for any $b>1$.
 They provide a sufficient condition of the orbital stability, and verify analytically for $b=2,3$ and numerically for other values of $b>1$ that the stability criterion is satisfied.
 In the most recent work \cite{LL2023}, the authors verify analytically for any values of $b>1$ that the aforementioned stability criterion can be satisfied.